mflorence99/serverx-ts/README.md

 ];
 ```

-By default, it serves files starting from the current directory, although that can be customized as shown above.
+By default, it serves files starting from the user's home directory, although that can be customized as shown above.
 So in that example, `GET /public/x/y/z.js` would attempt to serve `/tmp/x/y/z.js`.

 ServeRX-ts forces `must-revalidate` caching and sets `max-age` as customized or one year by default.
 The file's modification timestamp is used as an `Etag` to control caching via `If-None-Match`.